Plane flies overhead

 All flights must be booked directly through the airline or an online travel agency.
 (Going is not an online travel agency, so we don’t have any involvement in the booking process.)

-Tickets are often cheaper via online travel agencies.
+Tickets are sometimes cheaper via online travel agencies

-Online travel agencies often have the lowest available prices for our deals.
-When this occurs, we’ll call it out in the Booking Instructions section of the email so you can decide how you’d like to book.
+In some cases, online travel agencies have the lowest available prices for our deals.
+When this occurs, we’ll call it out on the deal page in the app so you can decide how you'd like to book.

 1. Cancellation flexibility: For flights to and from the US, booking directly with the airline (vs. with an online travel agency) typically means you can cancel within 24 hours of purchase under the US Department of Transportation's 24-hour rule.
 Note: Some OTAs have similar cancellation policies.

-2. Easier to resolve issues with reservations: In the event that something comes up, it’s often easier to deal directly with the airline than working through a third party.
+2. Easier to resolve issues with reservations: If something comes up, it’s often easier to deal directly with the airline than to work through a third party.

 For detailed instructions on how to use the most common online travel agencies or flight search engines, check out these guides, or read our guide to online travel agencies.